 During a previous year a loan of £91,000 to the subsidiary company from Mr K Powell was converted to a donation.
-However, should the football club reach the 2rd or subsequent rounds proper of the FA Cup or sell a player for more than £10,000, then 25% of the Cup prize money or 33% of the player transfer fee shall be paid to Mr K Powell - this condition remains in force until payments equivalent to the original loan have been made.
+However, should the football club reach the 2rd or subsequent rounds proper of the FA Cup or sell a player for more than £10,000, then 25% of the Cup prize money or 33% of the player transfer fee shall be paid to Mr K Powell - this condition has been removed in the year.